Testing light-traces-mass in Hubble Frontier Fields Cluster MACS-J0416.1-2403: Results

-The width of the distribution of the 30 local mass peaks from individual reconstructions, i.e. our uncertainty, is $\sim 5$\arcsecond, and represents the smallest offset we could have detected, if these were present.
-Given that the galaxy-mass offset in ACO 3827, $\sim\!0.9$ \arcsecond, yields dark matter self-interaction cross section that is approximately the same as the upper limit from other studies \citep{clo06,ran08,kah14,kah15}, means that the level of uncertainty in MACSJ0416 will not allow a more stringent upper limit on dark matter self-interaction cross section.
-Apparently, the high number of images we use to reconstruct this cluster, $\sim\!150$ is not enough to detect offsets of the order seen in ACO 3827.
+The width of the distribution of the 30 local mass peaks from individual reconstructions, i.e. our uncertainty, is $\sim\!5$\arcsecond, and represents the smallest offset we could have detected, if these were present.
+Given that the galaxy-mass offset in ACO 3827, $\sim\!0.9$\arcsecond, yields dark matter self-interaction cross section that is approximately the same as the upper limit from other studies \citep{clo06,ran08,kah14,kah15}, means that the level of uncertainty in MACSJ0416 will not allow a more stringent upper limit on dark matter self-interaction cross section.
+Although the total number of images in MACSJ0416 is high, $\approx$150, it appears that their distribution, for example the proximity to the four galaxies, or the accuracy of the source redshifts, are not adequate to constrain the offsets at a level comparable to those seen in ACO 3827.
+The role of image (or image knot) number density in accurately constraining mass maps was discussed in \cite{lie08}.
+The authors showed that the monopole degeneracy, a way to redistribute mass between images by adding circularly symmetric density distributions with zero total mass, does not change image positions, and is largely responsible for uncertainty in the mass determination.
+The prevalence of monopole degeneracy will depend on whether the distribution of images allows adding such circular regions.
+It is possible that this is easier to do near the galaxies G1-G4 in MACSJ0416 than in ACO 3827.
 It is possible that in other HFF clusters the configuration of the images is more fortuitous for the detection of possible offsets.